celery/celery/docs/django/first-steps-with-django.rst

 This way you do not have to manually add the individual modules to the :setting:`CELERY_IMPORTS <imports>` setting.
-The ``lambda`` so that the autodiscovery can happen only when needed, and so that importing your module will not evaluate the Django settings object.
+The ``lambda`` so that the auto-discovery can happen only when needed, and so that importing your module will not evaluate the Django settings object.

 Finally, the ``debug_task`` example is a task that dumps